josvromans/nautilus_python/README.md

 Copying a file will copy the execute permission.
 So if you have ```make_movie.py``` set up and want to add another functionality, the fastest is to copy that file, so you don't have to call ```chmod``` again.

-Since this works with a linked path, you don't have to re-build an application or restart Nautilus.
-Any code change in your Project will be directly available when you right click on a file and launch the script again.
-This is useful while developing.

 Improvements
 ============